 It’s impossible to think of casual boots and not think of Clark’s.
 The brand is a British institution and its iconic desert boot is a timeless classic, unparalleled in terms of versatility and styling.
 It’s far from Clark’s only boot though.
-Other signature styles include the Wallabee and the Desert Trek, both of which feature its trademark crepe sole and minimal design ethos.
+Other signature styles include the Wallabee and the Desert Trek, both of which are ankle boots complete with its trademark crepe sole and minimal design ethos.

 Another Historic British shoemaker flying the flag for Northamptonshire, Tricker’s has been on every self-respecting footwear connoisseur’s map since 1829, when the brand was the maker of choice for heavy-duty country boots and shoes for England’s estate owners and landed gentry.
 Today it’s still very much doing its thing, and thanks to some modern tweaks and the odd collaboration here and there, it’s one of the coolest bootmakers there is.

 If there’s one piece of footwear that perfectly encapsulates the vintage Americana workwear aesthetic it has to be a Red Wing boot.
 That combination of rich tan leather and white wedge sole is instantly recognisable and indicative of quality to those who know.
 Countless brands have attempted to better the Red Wing design and so far none have succeeded.
 If you’re after a pair of American work boots, why not skip the rest and go directly to the best?